 This new downtown Des Moines pizza joint is putting Steak de Burgo on a pie

 This 13-month-old little girl already knows what's important in life: pizza.
-USA TODAY

 Mama Mia!
 There's a new pizzeria in town, Des Moines — and it's only steps away from Principal Park.

 Mama Mia's at 550 S.W.
 9th Street opened on April 30, serving up dine-in or carryout fast-casual New York-style slices, sandwiches and stromboli for lunch and thin crust pizzas family-style with table service for dinner.
 Limited delivery is available for orders of $50 or more.

 Owned by couple Anthony Bordenaro, 49, and Elisa Bryant, 37, Mama Mia's pizza restaurant — not to be confused with the song and show of ABBA fame — opened in the new Cityville on 9th apartment community, taking over the former space of Chicago Dog.

 "It's in my blood," Bordenaro said.
 "I've been making pizzas since I was 7 years old.
 We saw this spot and I thought that would be a great spot for a pizza place."